Developing The ‘Optimal’ Recruiter Relationship

 - Be transparent about external opportunities you are involved with, including conversations with your current employer.
-It is in your best interest so that your recruiter can leverage timing of interviews, management of job offers or counteroffers.
+It is in your best interest so that your recruiter can leverage the timing of interviews and management of job offers or counteroffers.

 - If your recruiter suggests a job and you are on the fence — be honest.
 Do not agree to have your resume submitted until you are absolutely confident in your interest.